 Where the time scheduled for an activity includes time to enable the students to travel between buildings, this should not be deducted from the total time in that activity.
 For example, if in an hour timetable slot the teaching typically lasts 50 minutes with 10 minutes scheduled to move between buildings, this would be recorded as 1 hour.

-If courses have more than 120 credits per year as standard then the normal number of credits for the year should be used in calculating percentages.
+If courses have more than 120 credits per year as standard, then use the normal number of credits for the year in calculating percentages.
+This will not be shown on the KIS, but should be included in institutional documentation linked to in KISCourse.LTURL.
 For example if medical students are expected to take 140 credits in the year, the calculations should be based on 140 rather than 120 credits.
-The KIS will not show that more than 120 credits are required for a course stage, but this information should be included in organisational documentation linked to in KISCourse.LTURL.
+Institutions will want to make this clear on their own web-pages.